Tauranga: New Zealand Wars–Tauranga Campaign

 The Tauranga Campaign took place in and around Tauranga from 21 January to 21 June 1864, during the New Zealand Wars.
-The Battle of Gate Pa is the best known.
+The Battle of Gate Pā is the best known.

 The Battle of Gate Pā was an attack on the well fortified Pā and its Māori defenders on 29 April 1864 by British forces made up of approximately 300 men of the 43rd Regiment and a naval contingent.
-The British casualties were 31 dead (including 10 officers), and 80 wounded - the single most devastating loss of life suffered by the British military in the whole of the New Zealand Wars.
+The British casualties were 31 dead (including 10 officers), and 80 wounded – the highest loss of life suffered by the British military in the New Zealand Wars.
 The Māori defenders abandoned the Pā during the night with casualties estimated at 25 dead and an unknown number of wounded.

 Fires

-In November 1916, a large fire broke out at the strand destroying 12 buildings, including the Commercial Hotel.
+In November 1916, a large fire broke out on The Strand, destroying the Commercial Hotel and 11 other buildings.

 In 1936 another large fire occurred which started in the hotel's staff quarters and drew large crowds.